 1 hour.
-Offered fall and spring.
 The practicum experience is designed to ensure that CTL candidates are teaching, assessing, and establishing a classroom climate conducive to learning and collaboration with parents and colleagues as stated in the 10 Advanced Proficiencies.
 This practicum experience will require one orientation session and a minimum of two classroom visits/observations.
 Ideally, the university supervisor will observe instruction and provide feedback for the CTL candidate based upon the 10 Advanced Proficiencies while the candidate is employed in a K-12 school and during the completion of the "Preparing an Analysis of Student Work" task.
 Pass/No Pass

-ECTL 593 Continuing Teaching License Seminar III: Portfolio Assimilation and Portfolio Review
+ECTL 593 Continuing Teaching License Seminar III: Portfolio Assimilation and Portfolio Review 1 hour.

-1 hour.
-Offered fall, spring, and summer.
 Each CTL candidate will develop a personal professional portfolio to present for review at the conclusion of this seminar.
 Candidates arrange to meet individually with the instructor of the course to review the assimilation process and to organize their portfolio review committee composed of appropriate district and university personnel.
-Pass / No Pass
+Pass/No Pass